dedis/onet/simul/README.md

 - `Depth` - the depth of the tree in levels below the root-node
 - `Rounds` - for how many rounds the simulation should run

+### Statistics for subset of hosts

+Buckets of statistics can be defined using the following variable:

+- `Buckets` - indices range of the buckets

+The parameter is a string where the buckets are separated with spaces and the ranges by a dash (e.g. `Buckets = "0:5 5:10-15:20"` that will create a bucket with hosts 0 to 4 and another one with hosts 5 to 9 and 15 to 19).
+Range indices can be compared to Go slices so that the lower index is inclusive and the higher is exclusive.

+A file will be written per bucket and the global one containing the statistics of all the conodes will always be present independantly from the parameter.
+Each file will have the bucket number as suffix.

 ### Simulations with long setup-times and multiple measurements

 Per default, all rounds of an individual simulation-run will be averaged and